- - - - - - - - - - - - - - - -

 Haunted Mesa is one of those ...

 I was Dad's go-to Sci-Fi guy while he was struggling with haunted Mesa in the 1970s and '80s but I was too young and inexperienced to help as much as I would have liked.
-I did do a good deal of the "on the ground" research both with him and then, eventually, for him.
+I did do a good deal of the "on the ground" research on the book with him and then, eventually, for him.
 It was a lot of fun and I got into some very strange places and made some good friends.

-What I have posted here is just the cover or "concept" page of an extensive bible, a bible that contained the general arc of the plot, character descriptions, and treatments for episodes.
+What I have posted here is just the "concept" page of an extensive bible, a bible that contained the general arc of the plot, character descriptions, and treatments for episodes.
 I have limited what can be read because TV companies are often very sensitive to whether or not anyone has seen the material ... they all like to be the first ... and I do hope to sell it someday!

 While developing an advanced surveillance device, wealthy inventor Eric Hokart stumbles onto a way to detect areas of congruence, thin spots, that sometimes connect our world to another.
 This Alternate Earth is similar to ours geographically but, for the last several thousand years, it has experienced a vastly different history.

 Hoping to explore the far side of this strange new border, Eric reaches out to Mike Raglan.
 Once a Captain in the Special Forces, Mike led the team in Afghanistan assigned to test Eric's equipment in combat.
 But when Mike cannot be found, Eric's curiosity gets the better of him . . . and he steps through the portal into the unknown.